ffbogusia/policypilot-rag-studio/README.md

 - evaluation with golden questions,
 - LangGraph workflow,
 - MCP tools,
-- responsible AI and security notes.
+and responsible AI and security notes.

-## Local-first / zero-cost by default
+## Local-first

 This project is designed to run locally by default.